junxit/us-congress-bills-114/metadata.md

 - 2016-09-29 — Introduced in Senate
 - 2016-09-29 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S6281)
+- 2016-11-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-11-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-11-30 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S6627)
+- 2016-11-30 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S6627)